jw3/example-mirrored/README.md

 - doesnt push unchanged branches
 - deletes branches

+### to verify
+- do builds for all branches get kicked off automatically
+  - if so how do you limit them, dont want 20 branches building on a mirror that has 0-1 updates

 ### notes
 - target only branches are deleted when mirror push occurs (makes sense)
 - target repo cannot have protected branches